bjonnh-streamlit/mol_search/README.md

 [Rdkit](https://www.rdkit.org) is used for the molecule massaging.

-See those other projects for more information on why I am trying that:
+See those other projects for more information on why I am trying that (and Daniel's work is what started me on that contraption):

 - https://github.com/daenuprobst/molzip
 - https://arxiv.org/abs/2212.09410